leancloud/docs-en/views/rest_api.md

 ```

 You may have noticed that there is a new operator `AddRelation` we have not seen before.
-This operator adds a relation to an object.
+This operator adds a Relation to an object.
-The actual implementation of relation is quite complicated for performance issues,
+The actual implementation of Relation is quite complicated for performance issues,
-but conceptually you can consider them as arrays of pointers, and they are only used in roles.
+but conceptually you can consider a Relation as an array of pointers, and they are only used in roles.

 ### Retrieving Roles